veggiespam/ImageLocationScanner/README.md

 There are two major branches: *master* which is the mainline set of releases and *tng* which will be a next generation set of changes that may or may not compile when you clone the repo.
 The master branch has tags for some released versions.

 Special thanks to my [contributors, listed here](CONTRIBUTORS.md).
-Full version history can be found in the [CHANGELOG.md](CHANGELOG.md).
+Full version history can be found in the [CHANGELOG.md](CHANGELOG.md) and future ideas for implementation can be found in the [TODO](TODO.md).

 ## Sample Run